 Most restaurants need a variety of staff members in order to be successful, including servers, cooks, hosts, and managers.
 Use the guide below to find out how to hire restaurant workers.

-We've included so tips and best practices, and a list of frequently asked questions related to hiring employees for a restaurant.
+We've included some tips and best practices, and a list of frequently asked questions related to hiring employees for a restaurant.

 How to Hire Restaurant Workers: